 Probably the simplest and most frequently used way to illustrate the power of quantum computing is to solve the so-called Deutsch's problem.
-Consider a Boolean function $f: \{0,1\} \rightarrow \{0,1\}$ and suppose that we have a (classical) black box to compute it.
-The problem asks whether f is constant [that is, f(0) = f(1)] or balanced $[f(0) \neq f(1)]$ .
+Consider a Boolean function f: $\{0,1\} \rightarrow \{0,1\}$ and suppose that we have a (classical) black box to compute it.
+The problem asks whether f is constant (that is, f(0) = f(1)) or balanced ($f(0) \neq f(1)$).
 Classically, to solve the problem seems to require the computation of f(0) and f(1), and then the comparison of results.
-Is it possible to solve the problem with only one query on f?
-In a famous paper published in 1985, Deutsch posed the problem and obtained a "quantum" partial affirmative answer.
-In 1998, a complete, probability-one solution was presented by Cleve, Ekert, Macchiavello and Mosca.
-Here we will show that the quantum solution can be de-quantized to a deterministic simpler solution which is as efficient as the quantum one.
-The use of "superposition," a key ingredient of quantum algorithm, is - in this specific case - classically available.
+Is it possible to solve the problem and obtained a "quantum" partial affirmative answer.
+In 1998 a complete, probability-one solution was presented by Cleve, Ekert, Macchiavello, and Mosca.
+Here we will show that the quantum solution can be de-quantised to a deterministic simpler solution which is as efficient as the quantum one.
+The use of "superposition", a key ingredient of quantum algorithm, is-in this specific case-classically available.